bassimeledath/naturrate/README.md

 **Naturrate** (pronounced nay-chu-rate) is a web application that gives your video a David Attenborough-style commentary.
 It uses Twelve Labs' Pegasus-1 model to analyze and summarize your video content into timestamp-based chapters.
 Then, OpenAI's GPT-4 model formats that summary into a narrative script, and the Eleven Labs voice model API is called to give voice to the script.
 The application allows you to upload a video, processes it, and then displays the final result for you to download.

+Here's a video demonstration of the app: [Link](https://youtu.be/U-hKvck3vR4)

 ## Features

 - **Upload Video**: Users can upload a video file (up to 5MB).